 Here are videos of the first three (of four) movements of Symphony No. 2: “Tales from the Realm of Faerie” by Michael Kurek.
 Scroll down for each and then the program note for the symphony.
 These videos combine virtual mock-ups of the music with decorative images chosen after the music was composed by the composer, for your enjoyment, which reflect something of the flavor of the music in a general way.
 So this music was not written as a “sound track”, since the music came first, and the images are only random impressions that are not intended to make sense as a story.
 The music was written as classical piece for the concert hall, to be heard without any visual images.
-The images are temporary and will disappear once a proper recording is made with live orchestra next year.
-The first movement (12 minutes) is generally heroic in tone, the second (10 minutes) generally loving, and the third (ten minutes) is a scherzo for a ball at a great fairy-tale castle, and the fourth (12 minutes) will be dark and then victorious — for a total length of around 45 minutes for the whole symphony.
+The images are temporary and will disappear once a proper recording is made with live orchestra on Parma Recordings next year.
+The first movement (12 minutes) is generally heroic in tone, the second (10 minutes) generally loving, and the third (ten minutes) is a scherzo for a ball at a great fairy-tale castle, and the fourth (12 minutes) will be somber and then victorious — for a total length of around 45 minutes for the whole symphony.
 A pdf file of the score of the first three movements is available to conductors upon request.

 Visitors, please feel free now to explore the rest of this site and to listen to all the music on the “Media” page (those compositions all use live instruments), including performance videos and concert recordings, all streaming and downloadable at no charge.